-On 1 April 1990, the Legislative Council established the Loan Fund by Resolution to assume the functions of the Development Loan Fund and the Student Loan Fund.
+- On 1 April 1990, the Legislative Council established the Loan Fund by Resolution to assume the functions of the Development Loan Fund and the Student Loan Fund.
 The Development Loan Fund had been used to finance development schemes in Hong Kong through loans and advances.
 The Student Loan Fund had been used to finance loans to students at selected post-secondary institutions.
-The Resolution provides, inter alia, that -

-- (a) the Fund be administered by the Financial Secretary who may delegate his power of administration to other public officers; - (b) there be credited to the Fund - (i) such appropriations from general revenue as may be approved by the Legislative Council for the purpose of the Fund; - (ii) all sums received by way of repayment of any loan or advance made from the Fund under sub-paragraph (c) below; - (iii) all sums received by way of interest or dividend on any loan or advance made from the Fund under sub-paragraph (c) below and any sum invested under sub-paragraph (e) below; - (iv) all sums received from the sale or other disposal of all or part of any investment made under sub-paragraph (e) below; and - (v) all such other sums as may be received for the purpose of the Fund; - (c) the Financial Secretary may expend moneys from the Fund for the purpose of - (i) meeting the liabilities assumed under the terms and conditions already approved as at 31 March 1990 by the Finance Committee; and - (ii) granting loans and advances to such persons as may be approved by the Finance Committee, in accordance with such terms and conditions as may be specified by the Finance Committee; - (d) the Director of Accounting Services shall, under the authority of a funds warrant issued by the Financial Secretary, pay from the Fund such sums as may be required to meet expenditure from the Fund; - (e) the Financial Secretary may, in his discretion, authorise the investment of moneys forming the unexpended balance held in the Fund at any time in interest-bearing securities in such manner as he may determine; and - (f) the Financial Secretary may from time to time transfer from the Fund to the general revenue any balance held in the Fund which is not in his opinion reasonably required for the purpose of the Fund.

-2 The revised loan payments for 2000-01 are estimated at \$5,839,163,000.
-The loan payments for 2001-02 are estimated at \$9,421,597,000.

-3 The revised loan repayments and other receipts for 2000-01 are estimated at \$3,588,135,000.
-The loan repayments and other receipts for 2001-02 are estimated at \$8,232,051,000.

-4 The following notes supplement the estimates of payments and receipts in respect of the approved projects.
+The Resolution provides, inter alia, that- - (a) the Fund be administered by the Financial Secretary who may delegate his power of administration to other public officers; - (b) there be credited to the Fund- - (i) such appropriations from general revenue as may be approved by the Legislative Council for the purpose of the Fund; - (ii) all sums received by way of repayment of any loan or advance made from the Fund under sub-paragraph (c) below; - (iii) all sums received by way of interest or dividend on any loan or advance made from the Fund under sub-paragraph (c) below and any sum invested under sub-paragraph (e) below; - (iv) all sums received from the sale or other disposal of all or part of any investment made under sub-paragraph (e) below; and - (v) all such other sums as may be received for the purpose of the Fund; - (c) the Financial Secretary may expend moneys from the Fund for the purpose of- - (i) meeting the liabilities assumed under the terms and conditions already approved as at 31 March 1990 by the Finance Committee; and - (ii) granting loans and advances to such persons as may be approved by the Finance Committee, in accordance with such terms and conditions as may be specified by the Finance Committee; - (d) the Director of Accounting Services shall, under the authority of a funds warrant issued by the Financial Secretary, pay from the Fund such sums as may be required to meet expenditure from the Fund; - (e) the Financial Secretary may, in his discretion, authorise the investment of moneys forming the unexpended balance held in the Fund at any time in interest-bearing securities in such manner as he may determine; and - (f) the Financial Secretary may from time to time transfer from the Fund to the general revenue any balance held in the Fund which is not in his opinion reasonably required for the purpose of the Fund. - 2 The revised loan payments for 2001-02 are estimated at \$5,665,981,000.
+The loan payments for 2002-03 are estimated at \$3,811,740,000.
+An estimated sum of \$3,000,000,000 will be transferred to the general revenue in 2002-03. - 3 The revised loan repayments and other receipts for 2001-02 are estimated at \$5,466,209,000.
+The loan repayments and other receipts for 2002-03 are estimated at \$4,329,863,000. - 4 The following notes supplement the estimates of payments and receipts in respect of the approved projects.